Oliver-Tautz/Context-sensitive-language-models-for-knowledge-graph-embeddings/README.md

 # Context-Sensitive Language Models For Knowledge Graph Embeddings

-##### Train a BERT model to generate Knowledge Graph embeddings.
+Train a BERT model to generate Knowledge Graph embeddings.
+The transformer model can learn and create embeddings for any RDF graph in [N-triples](https://www.w3.org/TR/n-triples/) format.

 ## Install

-## Train BERT
+### Train BERT

 To train BERT a config file needs to be created.
-An example config can be found in [example_config.ini](src/conf/example_config.ini) .
-Adjust the parameters and run
+An example config can be found in [example_config.ini](src/conf/example_config.ini) . **Adjust the parameters** and run

 ```
 python src/train_bert_embeddings.py --config $CONFIG_PATH
 ```

-After training the trained model and its training data are contained in a new subfolder with the name given in the config file.
+After training, the trained model and its data are contained in a new subfolder with the name given in the config file.

-## Generate Embeddings
+### Generate Embeddings

 To generate embeddings with a trained model, run